JinhoKim46/MRCP_DLRecon/README.md

-:exclamation: These implementations are based on the original fastMRI repository by Facebook Research.
-The original repository can be found [here](https://github.com/facebookresearch/fastMRI).

 # Deep Learning-based MRCP Reconstruction

 Deep Learning-based (DL) reconstruction framework for Magnetic Resonance Cholangiopancreatography (MRCP) imaging.
 We use ResNet-based DL models for supervised (SV) and self-supervised training.
 We train DL models on the 3T six-fold retrospectively undersampled MRCP.
 We evaluate the model for six-fold retrospective and prospective undersampling acquired at 3T and 0.55T.